harupy/dbeditor/README.md

 ## Getting Started

-1. Open a Databricks notebook
+1. Open a Databricks notebook on the browser
-1. Make sure the extension logo is colored (which means the extension is enabled)
+1. Make sure the extension logo is enabled (the extension logo is enabled)
 1. Select a cell and enter the edit mode
 1. Type `df.gb`
 1. Press `Tab` (`gb` will be expanded to `groupBy()`)
 1. Press `Ctrl-u` (The current line will be duplicated below)
-1. Type `jj` **fast** (A blank line will be inserted below)

-## How this works
+## How this extension works

-Each cell on the notebook has an object called `CodeMirror` which provides functions to get and edit the cell content.
-This extension injects a JS script to override some properties of `CodeMirror` and add features not provided by default.
+Each cell on the notebook has an object called `CodeMirror` which manages the cell content and state.
+This extension injects a JS script to override the properties related to key bindings and add new features not provided by default.

 [CodeMirror: User Manual](https://codemirror.net/doc/manual.html)